 We found him in January, 2014!
-When I saw his picture I felt a connection, and, as I read his personality description, I could see many similarities to my husband, Andy.
+When I saw his picture I felt a connection, I was looking at my son! and, as I read his personality description, I could see many similarities to my husband, Andy.

 We sent the first paperwork in April of 2014.
 It took until October to complete the home study, which included training, lots of paperwork, police clearance, financial statements, medical and psychologist clearance letters, several meetings and a home visit with a social worker.
 The home study report was the final document to complete our Dossier, which included some similar paperwork (but a different kind), and added some more as the home study.
 We even had to validate our notaries by notarizing them for our State Capital.
 It was quite the process!